Updated: 12/04/19 | December 4th, 2019

 What is one thing you know now that you wish you knew when you started traveling?

-It may be harder for Indian citizens to travel and obtain visas but it’s not impossible.
+It may be harder for Indian citizens to travel and obtain visas, but it’s not impossible.
 I’ve met many Indian travelers on the road, and as Vikram and Ishwinder’s story shows, it’s possible to successfully get visas.
 Maybe not to everywhere, but for enough places to keep you traveling for a while.
-For more, visit Vikram and Ishwinder at their blog, Empty Rucksack.

 Become the Next Success Story

 One of my favorite parts about this job is hearing people’s travel stories.
 They inspire me, but more importantly, they also inspire you.
-I travel a certain way but there are many ways to fund your trips and travel the world and I hope these stories show you that there is more than one way to travel and that is within your grasp to reach your travel goals.
-Here’s another example of a non-Westerner who has made his way around the world:
+I travel a certain way, but there are many ways to fund your trips and travel the world.
+I hope these stories show you that there is more than one way to travel and that is within your grasp to reach your travel goals.
+Here are some more examples of people who made their travel dreams come true:

 - How DJ overcame visa issues and managed to live in Europe

 - Life on the road as a gay couple